ToobaZaki/html-css-portfolio/README.md

 # Portfolio Website

-This is a personal portfolio website created to showcase my work, skills, and experience as a web developer.
+This is a a portfolio website created to showcase person's work, skills, and experience as a web developer.
 The website includes the following sections: Home, About, and Contact.
 It is designed using HTML, CSS, JavaScript, and Bootstrap, with some added Font Awesome icons for social media links.

 ## Features